 Duane Allman: A Matter of Influence (Relix Revisited)

-With the Allman Brothers Band set to perform their 200th show at the Beacon Theater, we’ve decided to go back where it all begins with this feature on Duane Allman.
-The piece originally ran in the April/May issue of Relix just prior to the band’s last Beacon run.
+Over the weekend the Allman Brothers Band added a final round of dates to their 2014 Beacon Theatre run.
+The shows will include a performance on March 25 that will mark the band's 45th anniversary.
+Today, we’ve decided to go back where it all begins with this feature on Duane Allman.
+The piece originally ran in the April/May 2009 issue of Relix celebrating the band's 40th birthday.

 Electric guitarists defined the rock era.
 A handful of players with signatures as recognizable as the great poets of history created a landscape that we still enjoy long after they’re gone.
 There will never be another Duane Allman, just as there will never be another Jimi Hendrix or Jerry Garcia, but generations of unborn players will continue to explore the new vistas that these visionaries charted.